Painting Tiles in Kitchen and Bathroom: the MissPompadour DIY-Tutorial

 Kitchen tiles

-Step-by-step instructions for painting tiles
+Step-by-step guide to painting tiles

-Step 1: Choose a varnish
+Step 1: Choose your varnish

-Step 2: Prepare the substrate
+Step 2: Prepare the surface

 It is very important for the durability of the colour on the tiles that they do not have a coating.
 Residues of floor polish and floor wax must be thoroughly removed with special cleaners before painting.